-As at 31 December 2021, the aggregate amount of transaction price allocated to remaining performance obligations as per the requirements of Ind AS 115 was nil.
+As at 31 December 2022, the aggregate amount of transaction price allocated to remaining performance obligations as per the requirements of Ind AS 115 is CLP 12,400,247.
 This is after exclusions of below:

 - a) Contracts for which we recognize revenues based on the right to invoice for services performed, - b) Variable consideration allocated entirely to a wholly unsatisfied performance obligation or to a wholly unsatisfied promise to transfer a distinct good or service that forms part of a single performance obligation, or - c) Variable consideration in the form of a sales-based or usage-based royalty promised in exchange for a license of intellectual property.